mlsteele/xmas-lights/README.md

 git clone https://github.com/mlsteele/xmas-lights
 cd xmas-lights
 ```

+Find your Pi's IP address, and add an entry in your ``.ssh/config` on your development workstation:

+    Host 192.168.0.36
+      HostName xmas-pi
+      User pi

 Ssh into Pi and create a persistent connection with `screen` or `tmux`.
 Run the lights, reloading the file when it changes.